KelvinC181/JJK_CI-Hackathon-1/README.md

 - The user then repeats this process with their new total and a newly entered number.
 - The aim is to reach a total of 21 before they exceed 20 turns.

+### Key Dates

+- Project Prep Day: 2024/11/27
+- Project Start Date: 2024/11/28
+- Project Deadline: 2024/12/2 @ 5pm
+- Project Presentation: 2024/12/3 @12pm

 ### More information

-Further information on the design process, team structure, and ways of working are contained further into the README.md.
+Further information on the design process, team structure, and ways of working are contained further into the <a href="#design-process">README.md</a>.

 ### Built With